jam40jeff/ITask/README.md

 This is where the `ITask` interface comes in.
 Both `ITask` and `ITask<TResult>` interfaces are included for consistency, but the real power lies in teh `ITask<TResult>` interface.
 It exposes the same functionality as `System.Threading.Tasks.Task<TResult>`, simply through an interface.
 Because `TResult` is only used in the output position for this interface, it is covariant (its definition is `public interface ITask<out TResult>`) and may be used as a return value within another generic interface without breaking its covariance.

+## Download

+ITask is available as a NuGet package through nuget.org with the ID `MorseCode.ITask`.

 ## Usage

 ### Using an ITask within an interface